 Simplifications to Accounting for Income Taxes: Since reporting income taxes can be a complicated process for businesses, the FASB simplified the process with this project.
 They removed several requirement exceptions and streamlined the overall accounting process.

 Nonprofit Reporting of Gifts-in-Kind: For this project, the FASB met to update a standard created the previous year concerning nonprofit entities and their nonfinancial assets.
 The board decided that a nonprofit organization must list gifts-in-kind separately and include additional information.

 Governmental Accounting Standards Board

 The GASB was established in 1984 as a policy board charged with creating GAAP for state and local government organizations.
-Many different parties rely on government financial statements, including constituents and lawmakers.
-Fairness and transparency are a priority of the GASB, and their own processes and communications are available for public review.
+Many groups rely on government financial statements, including constituents and lawmakers.
+GASB prioritizes fairness and transparency.
+The board’s processes and communications are available for public review.

 The GASB Standards-Setting Process